Grand prince: Polish–Lithuanian Commonwealth

-Modern use
+Modern history

-In 1582, King Johan III of Sweden added Grand Prince of Finland to the subsidiary titles of the Swedish kings, however without any territorial or civic implications, Finland already being a fully integrated part of the Swedish realm.
+In 1582, King Johan III of Sweden added grand prince of Finland to the subsidiary titles of the Swedish kings; however, it did not have any territorial or civic implications, as Finland was already fully integrated into the Swedish realm.

 The Holy Roman Empire ruling house of Habsburg instituted a similar Grand Principality in Transylvania (Siebenburgen) in 1765.

-After the Russian conquests, the title continued to be used by the Russian emperor in his role as ruler of Lithuania (1793–1918) and of autonomous Finland (1809–1917) as well.
-His titulary included, among other titles: "Grand Duke of Smolensk, Volynia, Podolia", "Lord and Grand Duke of Nizhni Novgorod, Chernigov" etc.
+After the Russian conquests, the title continued to be used by the Russian emperor in his role as ruler of Lithuania (1793–1918) and of the Grand Duchy of Finland (1809–1917) as well.
+His titulary included, among other titles: Grand Prince of Smolensk, Volynia, Podolia", "Sovereign and Grand Prince of Nizhny Novgorod, Chernigov" etc.

-A more literal translation of the Russian title than grand duke would be great prince — especially in the pre-Petrine era — but the term is neither standard nor widely used in English.
-In German, however, a Russian Grand Duke was known as a Großfürst, in Swedish as a Storfurste and in Latin as Magnus Princeps.
+A more literal translation of the Russian title veliky knyaz than "grand duke" would be "great prince" — especially in the pre-Petrine era — but the term is neither standard nor widely used in English.
+However, in German, a Russian veliky knyaz was known as a Großfürst, in Swedish as a Storfurste and in Latin as Magnus Princeps.

 Grand prince remained as a dynastic title for the senior members of the Romanov dynasty in Russia's imperial era.
-The title Velikiy Knyaz, its use finally formalized by Alexander III, then belonged to children and male-line grandchildren of the emperors of Russia.
-The daughters and paternal granddaughters of the emperors used a different version of the title (Великая Княжна, Velikaya Knyazhna) from females who obtained it as the consorts of Russian grand princes (Великие Княгини, Velikie Knyagini).
-In modern times a Russian Grand Duke or Grand Duchess is styled Imperial Highness.
+The title veliky knyaz, its use finally formalized by Alexander III, then belonged to children and male-line grandchildren of the emperors of Russia.
+The daughters and paternal granddaughters of the emperors used a different version of the title velikaya knyazhna from females who obtained it as the consorts of Russian grand princes.
+In modern times, a Russian veliky knyaz or velikaya knyazhnais styled "Imperial Highness".

-The title grand prince was also used for the heir apparent to the Grand Duchy of Tuscany.
+The title of grand prince was also used for the heir apparent to the Grand Duchy of Tuscany.